Sir John Lawes School: House system

 The school is split into seven houses, Austen (Red), Britten (Yellow), Hepworth, (Green), King (Silver), Lawes (Orange), Newton (Blue) and Ryder (Purple), named for Jane Austen, Benjamin Britten, Barbara Hepworth, Martin Luther King Jr., John Bennet Lawes, Isaac Newton and Sue Ryder respectively.

 Each academic year the house cup is contested between the houses, in a variety of events, each house having one signature event amongst others.
 This culminates in the school wide sports day, where all results are fed into the house point system, before the overall winner is announced at the final assembly on the last day of the year.

 Grounds and facilities

-The school has a reasonable sized field, large enough for two football pitches and a cricket pitch, and extensive sports facilities, including a large gymnasium, 6 all weather tennis courts, an all weather hockey pitch and outdoor gym equipment.
-By virtue of its Media and Arts speciality the school has Media and Creative Facilities comprising television and media studios, including virtual studios and location filming and recording equipment.
-The school also houses a well equipped dance studio and theatre/cinema facilities as well as numerous computing suites.
+The school has a reasonably sized field, large enough for two football pitches and a cricket pitch, and extensive sports facilities, including a large gymnasium, six all-weather tennis courts and an all-weather hockey pitch.By virtue of its Media and Arts speciality the school has media and creative facilities comprising television and media studios, including virtual studios and location filming and recording equipment.
+The school also houses a well equipped dance studio, its own animal studies area, and theatre/cinema facilities as well as numerous computing suites.